-(d) Contingent liability of the parent entity
+(c) Contingent liability of the parent entity

-The Company did not have any contingent liabilities as at 30 June 2016
+The Company did not have any contingent liabilities as at 30 June 2017

-(e) Contractual commitment for the acquisition of property, plant or equipment.
+(d) Contractual commitment for the acquisition of property, plant or equipment.

-As at 30 June 2016 the Company did not have any contractual commitments for the acquisition of property, plant or equipment.
+As at 30 June 2017 the Company did not have any contractual commitments for the acquisition of property, plant or equipment.